andreasbm/router-slot/README.md

 </router-link>
 ```

 Paths can be specified either in relative or absolute terms.
 To specify an absolute path you simply pass `/home/secret`.
-To specify a relative path you first have to be aware of the router context  you are navigating within.
-The `router-link` component will for navigate based on the nearest `router-slot` component.
-If you give the component a path (without the slash) as path, the navigation will be done in relation to the parent router.
+The slash makes the URL absolute.
+To specify a relative path you first have to be aware of the `router-slot` context you are navigating within.
+The `router-link` component will navigate based on the nearest parent `router-slot` element.
+If you give the component a path (without the slash), the navigation will be done in relation to the parent `router-slot`.
 You can also specify `../login` to traverse up the router tree.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#advanced)